splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 Create service latency detectors to track metrics
 ====================================================================================

-Kai can leverage the custom dimensionalized Monitoring MetricSet Kai created to monitor the performance of this critical checkout workflow in the :strong:`cartservice` service.
+Kai can use the custom dimensionalized Monitoring MetricSet Kai created to monitor the performance of this critical checkout workflow in the :strong:`cartservice` service.
 To do this, Kai creates a detector using the same custom indexed tag, ``version_id``, to track error rates associated with the checkout workflow.

 1. There are two ways for Kai to navigate to the Detector Creation page to create a detector using their custom Monitoring MetricSet:
     a.
-From the left navigation panel, select: :strong:`Alerts & Detectors` > :strong:`New Detector`.
+From the navigation panel, select: :strong:`Alerts & Detectors` > :strong:`New Detector`.
     b.
-From any APM page, select the plus sign :strong:`( + )` on the top bar and select :strong:`Detector` from the drop-down list .
+From any APM page, select the plus sign :strong:`( + )` on the top bar and select :strong:`Detector` from the list.

 2. Kai follows the guided Detector Creation flow to create their detector based on the error rate in the service :strong:`cartservice:GetCart`, filtered to the custom dimension of ``version_id``.

 3. Kai can use the Metric Finder to find additional information on the metrics and metadata for their system.
 For more, see :ref:`Metric Finder and Metadata Catalog<metrics-finder-and-metadata-catalog>`.
-Apply :strong:`sf_dimensionalized:true` as a :strong:`Filter` to see related metrics as shown in the image below.
+Apply :strong:`sf_dimensionalized:true` as a :strong:`Filter` to see related metrics as shown in the following image.

 ..  image:: /_images/apm/span-tags/MetricFindercmms.png
     :width: 100%